fneum/broad-ranges/README.md

 "SPORES are relatively insensitive to technology cost" (Lombardi, 2020)

 Trutnevyte's EXPANSE combines MGA-type and MC-type uncertainty analysis in total 800 solutions (Li, 2017)

+# Reconstruction and Disaggregation

+When using the surrogate model to determine the optimised system capacities from a particular set of cost assumptions, we do not get the full original model outputs.

+If we are interested in those, we can reconstruct these selectively by adding the aggregate outcomes as `extra_functionality` constraints (e.g. onwind p_nom_opt = XXX GW) and run the full optimisation.

+Caveat: due to inaccuracies of the surrogate model, one may need load shedding or other forms of slack.

 # Software